Gapless symmetry-protected topological phase of quantum antiferromagnets on anisotropic triangular strip: Symmetry Protection

 Here, we show that an inversion symmetry along the leg direction protects the topological nontriviality of the gapless SPT phase.
 The infinite-size ATS (Fig.~\ref{fig:ats_model}) with the preiodic boundary condition has a symmetry under the following inversion $\mathcal I$:

 This $\mathcal I$ inversion works as a site-centered inversion on the second leg but as a bond-centered one on the first and third legs.
-To get insights into the $\mathcal I$ operation, we recall the effective decoupling of the second leg from the other legs.
 In the perturbation theory in Sec.~\ref{sec:Effective field theory}, the subsystem made of the first and third legs effectively forms the spin-$1/2$ ladder with the ferromagnetic rung interaction whose ground state is the spin-1 Haldane state.
 Within this subsystem, the $\mathcal I$ symmetry turns into the bond-centered inversion symmetry that protects the spin-1 Haldane phase.
 Now we recall the modification \eqref{Ht_modification} that respect the $D_2$ spin-rotation and time-reversal symmetries.
 The infinitesimal $t\not=0$ breaks the even-fold degeneracy of the entanglement spectrum because the added interaction \eqref{H'_def} breaks the $\mathcal I$ symmetry.
 Therefore, the $\mathcal I$ symmetry imposes $t=0$ in the Hamiltonian \eqref{Ht_modification}.

 In the gapless SPT phase of the ATS XXZ model, the topological nontriviality is protected by the inversion symmetry and by neither the $D_2$ spin-rotation symmetry nor time-reversal symmetry, different from the gapped SPT phase (the spin-1 Haldane phase).
 The geometrical frustration of interchain interactions make the $\mathcal I$ inversion symmetry special and different from the $D_2$ and time-reversal symmetries.
 As we saw, the ground state becomes topologically trivial as soon as the geometrical frustration is resolved (Fig.~\ref{fig:ats_model_breaksymmetry_cut}).